ChannelsΒΆ

 Messenger

-You can use the output action in Code Nodes to send JSON directly to Facebook.
-To do that, set the following code as the data property:
+You can use the output action in Code Nodes to send a JSON object directly to Facebook.
+To do so, set the following code as the data property:

 {